vekexasia/android-edittext-validator/README.md

 ## Binary operators
 You can use the following binary operators in order to perform checks on the field value:
-- **AND**: will return true if very enqueued validator returns true
+- **AND**: will return true if every enqueued validator returns true
 - **OR**: will return true if just one enqueued validator returns true
 - **NOT**: will return the inverse of the passed Validator